Japanese Fizz

 Did You Know?

-The Japanese Fizz is inspired by the classic Fizz cocktails, but it uniquely incorporates Japanese whiskey, which has gained global acclaim for its smoothness and complexity.
+The Japanese Fizz is inspired by the classic fizz cocktails, but it uniquely incorporates Japanese whiskey, reflecting the country's rich whiskey-making tradition.

 Japanese Fizz Variations